cefjoeii/BucketSDK/README.md

 # BucketSDK
 This is the BucketSDK for iOS.
 Here is where you can create transactions and other important features of the Bucket API pre-wrapped for iOS.
+Check this [video](https://www.youtube.com/watch?v=QJxjZKIDxXA) out to see the POS flow demo.

 ## Requirements
 You will need to be registered with Bucket and have obtained a **Retailer Account**.